snu-sf/CompCertM/README.md

   CompCert emits assembly module (defined in Coq) into actual `.s` file using `PrintAsm.ml`.

   You should make sure that printing your assembly (defined in Coq) using `PrintAsm.ml` yields a `.s` file that is equivalent to the one you have manually wrote.
-- CompCertM's interaction semantics formally defines [behavior of the program]((https://github.com/snu-sf/CompCertM/blob/v3.5/demo/mutrec/MutrecRefinement.v#L149)).
+- CompCertM's interaction semantics formally defines [behavior of your translated program]((https://github.com/snu-sf/CompCertM/blob/v3.5/demo/mutrec/MutrecRefinement.v#L149)).
 - Verify properties about such behavior with your own technique.

   As discussed in the paper, we advocate the use of RUSC theory in program verification, and we demonstrate this with [mutrec](demo/mutrec) example.